Helping Heroes International

 At Helping Heroes, our mission has always been to make a difference in the lives of single mother business owners in developing nations, and for

-Helping Heroes stands as a dedicated charity, passionately committed to empowering single mother business owners in developing nations.
-For over a decade, we’ve channeled tens of thousands of dollars to renowned organizations like FINCA, KIVA, and Women for Women, facilitating both donations and micro-loans.
+Helping Heroes is committed to supporting single mother business owners in developing nations.
+For over a decade, we’ve channeled tens of thousands of dollars and countless hours to empowering single mothers.

 The Sewing School Project

 20 Single Mothers

 Due to the recent challenges of the pandemic, the school had to temporarily close.
 Prior to the pandemic, the school has seen 28 successful graduates with an additional 22 students having completed the first semester.
 To date, this program has run in completion for one graduating class.
 The facility is in Bakavu and has reopened its doors to 20 students in September 2022.